 Generate Structural Elements

 To convert the petals to structural elements, NBBJ collaborated with CCDI Company to transform the double curve surfaces of the petals to typical truss centerline model.
-This model was produced by Grasshopper and is applicable for structural design softwares.
+This model was produced by Grasshopper and is applicable for structural design software.
 Hence, the efficient collaboration between NBBJ and CCDI had designed a convenient sufficient truss for the envelope.

 The parametric design was also used for the structural analysis of the project.
 Kangaroo Physics plug-In for Grasshopper was employed to simulate the effect of the gravity force on the truss elements.
 This simulation illustrates the tensile and compression forces, which made it easy for the designers to make the appropriate structural adjustments on the trusses.
 This process contributed effectively in identifying the structural problems at early phases in the design process.
 This has great benefits for the time schedule of the project.